JulioPradera/wmdd_4820/week5/notes.md

 Interface* in simplest terms(i write that a lot, i know) it is a series of standards to help ensure that all UNIX like systems (Linux, BSD, Mac...) can use the same shell and command-line tools.
-We are using Bash, and shell commands like `ls` in Ubuntu (a linux distro) but these all of the things we have looked at so far also work on a mac, and Bash is the default shell in MacOS.
+We are using Bash, and shell commands like `ls` in Ubuntu (a linux distro) but all of the things we have looked at so far also work on a mac and other linux distros.

 so lets read and write some files.